emreozdincer/library-node-express/README.md

 ### Specifically, to use SQL Server on Azure:

-* Set your credentials on /src/config/sql.js.
-Refer to [mssql](https://www.npmjs.com/package/mssql) package.
+* Set your credentials on /src/config/sql.js and export it.
+Refer to [mssql](https://www.npmjs.com/package/mssql#config) package.

 # TO-DOs
 * Implement logout functionality